whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

 ### Using modified Grub Shell
 1. Dump the UEFI using the tool provided in this guide [ASUS G701VI: Unlock Hidden BIOS Settings](https://octoperf.com/blog/2018/11/20/asus-g701vi-bios-unlock/), `1.
 Software Tools` throgh `2.1 Dumping BIOS`.
 2. Follow Dortania's [Fixing CFG Lock](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html) to learn how to find `CFG Lock` register offset and how to use `setup_var`.
-You can use the same method to also find `Primary Display` and `IGPU Port Configuration` offsets.
+You can use the same method to also find `Primary Display` offsets.
-3. Find `CFG Lock`, `Primary Display`, and `IGPU Port Configuration` offsets and setup values.
+3. Find `CFG Lock` and `Primary Display` offsets and their setup values.
 4. If the DGPU supports UEFI, select `PCIe` in `Primary Display`.
 If it doesn’t, try updating the VBIOS with Gop driver and select the same option.
 If the update is limited, set `IGFX` as primary.
     - You will need to switch the monitor's `Source` and set `PC` mode to get into UEFI setup and OpenCore bootpicker if `IGFX` is primary.
 5. Disable `CFG Lock`.